Atreus75/Atreus75/README.md

-Hi, you can tell me Atreus75, in some cases 4Tr3U5 :).
+Hi, you can tell me Atreus75.

-I am passionate about Information Security and Pentest.
+I am passionate about Infosec, AI and Hacking.

 Take a look at my projects and let me know what you think of them.